 Do we have to pay for advertising to drive more traffic?
 Who is responsible for that?
 How do you ensure more traffic equates to quality visits?

 How much is brand recognition worth in terms of revenue?
+A content strategy framework can be used to reposition your brand effectively.

 Do we need a social media team?
 How much budget and resources do they need?
 How do we attribute an increase in revenue to their efforts?